eclipse-vertx/vert.x/core_manual_java.md

 ### Event Bus Write Handler

-Every NetSocket automatically registers a handler on an event bus, and when any buffers are received in this handler, it writes them to itself.
+Every NetSocket automatically registers a handler on the event bus, and when any buffers are received in this handler, it writes them to itself.
 This enables you to write data to a NetSocket which is potentially in a completely different verticle or even in a different Vert.x instance by sending the buffer to the address of that handler.

 The address of the handler is given by the `writeHandlerID()` method.